-LG ANNOUNCES AMBITION TO BECOME TOP-TIER GLOBAL HVAC SOLUTION PROVIDER
+LG Announces Ambition To Become Top-Tier Global HVAC Solution Provider

 LG continues to scale its presence in the B2B sector, supplying advanced chiller systems for data centers and large-scale commercial buildings.
 With the global chiller market expected to reach USD 12 billion by 2027, the company aims to reach USD 720 million (KRW 1 trillion) in sales within two years, establishing the business as a core future growth driver.

-To develop optimized solutions for AI data centers, LG established a dedicated test–ed – the LG AI Data Center HVAC Solutio– Lab – at its Pyeongtaek chiller plant earlier this year.
-The facility simulates a wide range of AI server environments to conduct systematic performance testi’g of LG’s advanced cooling solutions.
+To develop optimized solutions for AI data centers, LG established a dedicated testbed – the LG AI Data Center HVAC Solution Lab – at its Pyeongtaek chiller plant earlier this year.
+The facility simulates a wide range of AI server environments to conduct systematic performance testing of LG's advanced cooling solutions.
 Most recently, the company began pilot testing its liquid cooling technology in collaboration with LG U+, a leading South Korean telecommunications and digital services provider, to further validate and refine its thermal management capabilities.

 Strategic Acquisitions Fueling HVAC Capabilities and Portfolio Expansion